Shopify/shopify-api-js/README.md

 import '@shopify/shopify-api/adapters/node';
 ```

-The next step is to configure the library, for which you'll need some values:
+Next, configure the library - you'll need some values in advance:

 - Your app's API key from [Partners dashboard](https://www.shopify.com/partners)
 - Your app's API secret from Partners dashboard